 With a focus on developing manufacturing-related skills, the student lab is intended to help address a growing workforce crisis among manufacturers, many of whom cannot find enough skilled workers to fill jobs, especially entry- and mid-level positions.

-The Greater Louisville area is experiencing a resurgence in manufacturing sector jobs after decades of decline.
+Consequently, the Greater Louisville area is experiencing a resurgence in manufacturing sector jobs after decades of decline.
 Considering technology is constantly changing the future of work, this comes as no surprise.
 Today area manufacturing is an $11 billion industry, representing 17% of the region’s economic activity and 13% of regional employment, according to the Bluegrass Economic Advancement Movement (BEAM) and the Kentucky Cabinet for Economic Development.
 However, too few programs prepare students for careers in manufacturing.
 GE Appliances and Amatrol have donated funds and equipment like modular aluminum framing valued at more than $123,000 to encourage development of manufacturing training programs for students of Bullitt County Public Schools.

 The Industrial Maintenance Advanced Manufacturing Lab at the Bullitt County Area Technology Center will be used by students pursuing the Industrial Maintenance Technology (IMT) track—an innovative program that prepares them specifically for careers in manufacturing upon graduation or to pursue higher education in a manufacturing-related field.